ShellUI CLI

 shellui init --force

-After running shellui init, add a static/ folder with favicon.svg, logo.svg, and icons/ (e.g. home.svg, settings.svg) to customize assets, then run shellui start to begin development.
+After running shellui init, add a static/ folder with favicon.svg, logo.svg, and icons/ (e.g. home.svg, settings.svg) to customize assets, then run shellui dev to begin development.

 Usage: